EveTLynn/Blood-Cells-Detection/README.md

 Since the dataset size is relatively small, with only 364 images, overfitting is a potential concern.
 Though, indeed, the results could be improved, I decided to settle to the current model for now.
 I saved the checkpoint at 3500 epochs (the highest mAP) for generating predictions on new data.

 ### 4. Inference:
-- Load the trained model weights.
+- Load the [SavedModel](https://www.tensorflow.org/guide/saved_model) and its inference function
 - Apply the model to detect blood cells in new, unseen images.
+The model will return 3 paramters: detection_boxes, detection_classes and detection_scores.
-- The model will output bounding boxes and class labels for identified cells with the counting for each blood cells type.
+- output bounding boxes and class labels for identified cells with the counting for each blood cells type.

+Below are the visualization of the blood images from test set with their ground truth boxes and the images with the predicted boxes (confident score > 30%).

 ![](results/test_gt.png)  |
 :-------------------------: